Are you relaxing right?

 We need a break from this “busyness” business.

 Is your mind running at night?

-Do you feel rushed in the morning creating a hectic day?
+Do you feel rushed in the morning which seems to lead into a hectic day?

 What if you could be happier?

 Would you like to feel pampered?
 Special?

 Give yourself a little gift in the experience of a ritual.